Background and Mission

 - Enhance relationships with neighbors by fostering better and more timely communication about the construction of new livestock farms, participating in community discussions and networking with members of the news media to discuss intentions about moving forward on new livestock farms

-- Safeguard air, soil and water quality by planting vegetative environmental buffers around new and existing farms and properly using manure as a nutrient resource to grow crops.
+- Safeguard air, soil and water quality by planting trees around new and existing farms.